MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/configuring-excel-addin.md

 You can set up the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] deployment to support an Excel add-in that enables users in the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] client to work with data from list pages in Excel.
 Users can get fresh data from [!INCLUDE[prod_short](../developer/includes/prod_short.md)] into Excel and push updated data from Excel to [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

 Without this add-in, users can open a list page in Excel from the **Open in Excel** action on the page.
 But the **Open in Excel** action doesn't allow them to push changed data back to [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
-When this add-in is set up, the **Open in Excel** action is replaced by the **Edit in Excel** action.
+When this add-in is set up, the **Edit in Excel** action.
 The add-in is based on the [Microsoft Dynamics Office Add-In](https://appsource.microsoft.com/product/office/WA104379629).

 > [!NOTE]
 > The Excel add-in is not available in the mobile apps.